-Through the Western Bay Regional Partnership Board, ABMUHB worked with partners to design and deliver an optimum model of Integrated Community Services.
-Each Local Authority area within Western Bay has a Community Resource Team (CRT), with workforce from local authority, health and third sector, providing integrated care and support to improve the independence and wellbeing of our population.
+Through the Western Bay Regional Partnership Board, the Health Board worked with partners to design and deliver an optimum model of Integrated Community Services.
+Each Local Authority area within Western Bay has a Community Resource Team (CRT), with workforce from Local Authority, health and Third Sector, providing integrated care and support to improve the independence and wellbeing of our population.
 This model of service is financed from a pooled budget with a Section 33 (NHS (Wales) Act 2006)) agreement and thus improving the use of shared resources.

-Since their conception the CRTs have continued to innovate, and during 2018/19 the Neath Port Talbot Acute Clinical Team (ACT) developed a model of work with the Welsh Ambulance Service Trust (WAST) that provided direct access for ACT staff to the WAST 999 active list.
+Since their conception, the CRTs have continued to innovate, and during 2018/19, the Neath Port Talbot Acute Clinical Team (ACT) developed a model of work with the Welsh Ambulance Service Trust (WAST) that provided direct access for ACT staff to the WAST 999 active list.
 This allowed the ACT to provide an appropriate patient response that enabled the patient to be safely assessed, treated and cared for at home and released WAST capacity.
-This project was supported by and evidenced through the Bevan Exemplar programme and roll out will be included as part of the Hospital2Home Transformation Fund Bid included in our Unscheduled Care Plan in section [insert].
+This project was supported by and evidenced through the Bevan Exemplar programme and roll-out will be included as part of the Hospital2Home Transformation Fund Bid included in our Unscheduled Care Plan in Section 3.1.3.

-In addition to our ambitious and innovative response to A Healthier Wales, there are a number of other strategic imperatives:
+In addition to our ambitious and innovative response to A Healthier Wales. there are a number of other strategic imperatives: